Launching Q2, 2023.

 Can any artist receive critiques?

 • By default, established and blue chip artists are available for review (able to receive critiques).
-Emerging artists however, must reach a threshold number of followers in order to receive critiques.
-This is because we pay art critics per critique written after an artwork has sold and its return policy has expired.
+Emerging artists however, must reach a threshold number of art collectors in order to receive critiques.
+This is because we pay art critics per critique written after an artwork has sold and its cancellation policy has expired.
 Therefore, it’s imperative that artists have some traction before being allowed to receive critiques.

-• The threshold number of followers you need to be available for review ranges from 5 to 50 depending on what types of artworks you sell.
+• The threshold number of art collectors you need to be available for review ranges from 5 to 50 depending on what types of artworks you sell.

 How do I ship my artwork?